rgaveiga/optionlab/README.md

             "action" : string
                 Either 'buy' or 'sell'.
 It is mandatory.
             "prevpos" : float
                 Stock price effectively paid or received in a previously opened position.
-If positive, it means that the position remains open and the payoff calculation takes this price into account, not the current price of the stock.
+If positive, it means that the position remains open and the payoff calculation takes this price into account, not thecurrent price of the stock.
 If negative, it means that the position is closed and the difference between this price and the current price is considered in the payoff calculation.
         For a non-determined previously opened position to be closed, which might consist of any combination of calls, puts and stocks, the dictionary must contain two keys:
             "type" : string
                 It must be 'closed'.
 It is mandatory.
             "prevpos" : float
                 The total value of the position to be closed, which can be positive if it made a profit or negative if it is a loss.
 It is mandatory. profittarg : float, optional
     Target profit level.
 Default is None, which means it is not calculated. losslimit : float, optional